Video Game: SCP - Containment Breach

 - Leitmotif: When SCP-106 is chasing the player this plays.

 - If you disarm the nuke before going out through Gate B, then it fails to detonate.
-However, you still don't escape because are gunned down in the middle of the fight with SCP-682.
+However, you still don't escape because you are gunned down in the middle of the fight with SCP-682.

 - Neck Snap: SCP-173's trademark.

-- Nuke 'Em: The fallback plan if SCP-682 escapes.
+- Nuke 'em: The fallback plan if SCP-682 escapes.
 You can shut this off if you find the warhead control room.

 - One Size Fits All: SCP-714 fits itself to the wearer's finger.